Access Intelligence Trust Centre

-Under the GDPR, clients acting as Data Controllers must provide their Data Processors with clear documented instructions regarding the authorised processing activities for their personal data is stored within the Access Intelligence Platforms.
+Under the GDPR, Data Controllers must provide their Data Processors with clear documented instructions regarding the authorised processing activities for their personal data is stored within the Access Intelligence Platforms.

 Access Intelligence will not undertake any personal data processing activities that are not described within the Client’s documented instructions.
 To this end, Access Intelligence has incorporated documented instructions pertinent to our platform and delivery of services in our Terms and Conditions to aid in uniformity of processing; in contrast to holding thousands of separate (and disparate) documented instructions, we can ensure a consistent experience for clients and reduce any risk of error.

 The Client must conduct any Data Protection Impact Assessments and risk assessments that are necessary in connection with the personal data processing activity, and be prepared to share the results with Access Intelligence if requested to demonstrate compliance.

 7. Resilience, Testing and Security Controls in Place

 The Access Intelligence Group – including its brands Vuelio, ResponseSource and Pulsar – has achieved the ISO/IEC 27001 certification.
 This is an international standard for Information Security Management that demonstrates an ongoing commitment to apply the most rigorous risk management model to protect information and data belonging to both the Group and its clients.
 For more information about security certifications please see our Trust Centre.

 Access Intelligence‘s main resilience objective is to ensure that we deliver our availability commitments as recorded within each Client’s contracted Service Level Agreement.